Alternative Nature Online Herbal - Educating about Medicinal Herbs Online Since 1997

 by Deb Jackson

 Plants and wildflowers provide a spiritual link between nature and human beings.
 Nothing soothes the soul quite like the sight and smell of these beautiful creations of nature.
 And yet they are vanishing at an astonishing rate.
 It is sadly estimated that at least one entire species of wildflowers goes on the extinct list in each state per year.
 This it seems is the path to progress, acid rain, water pollution, strip mining, deforestation, and on and on we go.
 Many of the plants grown by gardeners are domesticated versions of wild plants.
 Many other gorgeous native plants have yet to be chosen for use in horticultural cultivation.
-While this is not the best way to preserve Mother Nature’s scenery at least it saves a species from total annihilation.
+While this is not the best way to preserve Mother Nature?s scenery at least it saves a species from total annihilation.

 Throughout history, plants have been of utmost importance to medicine.
-You may not realise it, but up to 80 percent of all medicinal drugs originates from wild plants.
+You may not realize it, but up to 80 percent of all medicinal drugs originates from wild plants.
 In fact, 25 percent of all prescriptions written each year in the United States contains certain plant chemicals.
-In spite of the medical advances in recent years, only about 2 percent of the entire world's plant species have been analysed, and then only for one group of plant chemicals, called alkaloids.
+In spite of the medical advances in recent years, only about 2 percent of the entire world's plant species have been analyzed, and then only for one group of plant chemicals, called alkaloids.
 Any number of other plant chemicals could be useful.
 Take for example the Madagascar periwinkle, from which vincristine is derived.
 Vincristine has increased the survival rate of children with leukemia from 20 percent to 80 percent.
 Another extremely promising drug is taxol, derived from the Pacific Yew, which has actually worked against a broad range of cancers, including ovarian.

 Food is another important example for although humans have used some 3,000 species of plants as food, 90 percent of the world's food comes from only 20 plant species.
 Rice, wheat, and corn, are grass species and by far the most important food plants in the world.
 If a new disease or pest were to suddenly wipe out even one of those species, an agricultural disaster would take place.
 Native plants have significant potential as sources of improved genetic traits such as disease resistance and drought tolerance.
 Cross breeding with wild species of sunflowers has produced the disease-resistant and productive hybrids used in the sunflower industry, which provides seeds, oil and other products.
 From the spearmint in toothpaste to the jojoba oil in shampoo to floral perfume, plants contribute.